 The 2019 fines-eligible expenditures fall under two broad categories that align with the purposes set forth in the Principles:

 Initiatives supported by fines and reserves

-The fines-eligible expenditures within these categories, which are described in more detail below, furthered FINRA’s goals to implement efficient oversight programs that protect investors and the markets, modernize critical securities industry infrastructure, strengthen our ability to track trading across markets, enhance our risk-based analytics to better inform examinations and investigations, enhance the efficiency of FINRA systems, facilitate compliance by member firms and equip investors with knowledge and resources to help them navigate ever-evolving markets, products and services.
-Some of these projects are ongoing, multi-year initiatives that have extended into 2019 and, in some cases, will continue into future years.
+The fines-eligible expenditures within these categories, which are described in more detail below, furthered FINRA’s goals to implement efficient oversight programs that protect investors and the markets; modernize critical securities industry infrastructure; strengthen our ability to track trading across markets; enhance our examination, investigation and disciplinary programs; enhance the efficiency of FINRA systems; facilitate compliance by member firms and equip investors with knowledge and resources to help them navigate ever-evolving markets, products and services.
+Some of these projects are ongoing, multi-year initiatives that have extended into 2020 and, in some cases, will continue into future years.